fmontesi/website/web/bliki/Choreography.md

 <figcaption>

-A simple choreography where a `buyer` requests the price of a product from a `seller` and then decides whether to go forward with the product's shipping by a third-party `shipper`, given in [Selective Choreographies](ChoreographicLanguage#SelectiveChoreographies).
+A simple choreography where a `buyer` requests the price of a product from a `seller` and then decides whether to go forward with the product's shipping by a third-party `shipper`, given in [Recursive Choreographies](ChoreographicLanguage#RecursiveChoreographies).
+Adapted from [[Carbone et al. 2012]](#CHY12).
 </figcaption>
 </figure>